Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2019-08-10-Avalanche.md

       uint32_t bits = h ^ f(x ^ (1<<j));

       // update count indiviually:
+      // 'counts' is performing a positional popcount
+      // which can be computed much more efficiently
+      // than this example code.
       for (uint32_t k=0; k<32; k++) {
         uint32_t b = (bits >> k) & 1;
         pop          += b;
         counts[j][k] += b;
       }

-      popcount[pop]++;
+      // instead of in-loop we could just directly
+      // compute the population count of 'bits'. popcount[pop]++;
     }
   }